Jin-fo/SparkFun-SerLCD-reset-Baudrate/README.md

 ### Alternative Reset Method:
 To avoid baud rate mismatches, **send `CTRL-R` (`0x12`) at 9600 baud within the first 500ms of boot-up (while the splash screen is active)**.
 This will reset the device to its default communication settings.

+### Emergency reset:
+If you get OpenLCD stuck into an unknown baud rate, unknown I2C address, etc, there is a safety mechanism built-in.
+Tie the RX pin to ground and power up OpenLCD.
+You should see the splash screen then "System reset Power cycle me" and the backlight will begin to blink.
+Now power down OpenLCD and remove the RX/GND jumper.
+OpenLCD is now reset to 9600bps with a I2C address of 0x72.
+Note: This feature can be disabled if necessary.
+See *Ignore Emergency Reset* for more information.